 The quest for creating the perfect lawn is hurting us.
 Literally.
 At Greenwise, it’s our hope that landscapers can lead the effort to educate their clients to give up that post WWII idea that every lawn needs to look exactly the same with absolutely no trace of a weed.

 At Greenwise, we are passionate about educating our communities about pesticide’s harmful risks to us and the environment.
 With what we now know about the dangers of pesticides, we have an obligation to do better.

 If you don’t know us, Greenwise is an organic lawncare company that is 100% safe for our pets and families.
 We opened our doors in 2007 with the mission of using an organic approach to landscaping and to spread the word about organics and the risks of pesticides.
 When we first started, we owned one truck and had to convince people that organics actually worked.
-Eleven years later, we’ve got 22 trucks and have established a clear demand for organic lawns.
+Fourteen years later, we’ve got more than 24 trucks and have established a clear demand for organic lawns.